-

 Review: Café du Cycliste Josette Waterproof Jersey

 I recently purchased a waterproof short-sleeved jersey.
 Rather than go for the ubiquitous Castelli Gabba, I tried a Café du Cycliste Josette: it was reasonably priced and I had the option of trying before buying (thanks to personal service from Victor and Liberty).
-Read more
+The jersey has full, waterproof zip, three back pockets covered by a storm flap, longish… Read more

 -